meltano/meltano/docs/src/_getting-started/index.md

 ---
-title: Getting Started
+title: Complete Tutorial
 description: If you're ready to get started with Meltano and run an EL[T] pipeline with a data source and destination of your choosing, you've come to the right place!
 layout: getting_started
-weight: 3
+weight: 5
 ---

 Welcome!
 If you're ready to get started with Meltano and [run an EL[T] pipeline](#run-a-data-integration-el-pipeline)